Gov. Abbott Refused To Throw Rangers First Pitch, Boycotting MLB

-Category: World Politics Hits: 2Instead of making a big show of something that might actually improve Texans’ lives – like, say, improving the electric grid that left nearly 200 people dead or helping farmers and ranchers who were devastated by the freeze, Abbott decided to punish his home team because MLB moved its events out of a state that isn’t his own.
+Category: World Politics Hits: 3Instead of making a big show of something that might actually improve Texans’ lives – like, say, improving the electric grid that left nearly 200 people dead or helping farmers and ranchers who were devastated by the freeze, Abbott decided to punish his home team because MLB moved its events out of a state that isn’t his own.
 He had the nerve to blame “partisan politics” for his own stunt.
 From CNN: "It is shameful that America's pastime is not only being influenced by partisan political politics, but also perpetuating false political narratives.
 This decision does not diminish the deep respect I have for the Texas Rangers baseball organization, which is outstanding from top to bottom."
 Abbott also said he will no longer participate in any event held by MLB, and that the State of Texas will not seek to host the All-Star game or any other MLB special events.

 Read more https://crooksandliars.com/2021/04/gov-abbott-refused-throw-rangers-first